chainHero/heroes-service/README.md

 sudo service docker restart
 ```

+Do not mind if 'groupadd: group 'docker' already exists' error pop up.

-To apply these changes, you need to logout/login.
+To apply the changes made, you need to logout/login.
 You can then check your version with:

 ```
 docker -v